deptofdefense/move.mil/db/seeds/README.md

 # Data from 400NG Baseline Rates

 Each year's 400NG file from SDDC can be found on their [Personal Property->Household Goods page](https://www.sddc.army.mil/pp/Pages/houseGoods.aspx), under the "Special Requirements and Rates Team -> Domestic" tab.
-The file contains several tabs that need to be unpacked and processed into separate CSV files so that the data can be imported into the database.

 Rates for each year (to take effect on May 15 of that year) are published in December of the previous year.

 As the maximum entitlement is 20500 lbs (O-10 w/ progear), there is currently no logic for calculating costs at 24000 lbs and beyond, and the "each addl CWT" columns from the original spreadsheet are all ignored.